What is a Project Schedule Network Diagram?

 Start-to-Finish: In this relationship, activity A must start before we can finish activity B. For example, normal power must be restored (start) before you can shut down (finish) the standby power.

-Finish-To-Finish: In this relationship, activity A must be finished simultaneously with activity B. For example, an alkylation reaction generates a large amount of heat in petroleum refining.
+Finish-To-Finish: In this relationship, activity A must be finished simultaneously with activity B. For example, an alkylation reaction generates substantial heat in petroleum refining.
 So, cooling water circulation can only be stopped (finish) after alkylation has stopped (finish).

 Finish-to-Start: In this relationship, activity A cannot start until activity B is finished.
 This is the most common dependency in network diagrams.